-675-WOODS IV-CAPSTONE Semester 1 credit
+675-WOODS IV-CAPSTONE

-Description: This repeatable course will provide students with an opportunity to showcase their prior knowledge in the research, planning, design, and building of a project that is both teacher and parent approved.
-Students will demonstrate their prior knowledge of utilizing safe work procedures, proper machine operation, and industry-based wood manufacturing practices.
-Students will create independent projects which will require supplying their own materials or purchasing material from the school supply.
+Description: This repeatable course will allow students to showcase prior knowledge in the research, planning, design, and building of a project that is both teacher and parent approved.
+Students will utilize safe work procedures, use proper machine operation and industry-based wood manufacturing practices.
+Students will create independent projects which require supplying their own materials or purchasing material from the school supply.